VijayThilak/CKS-Challenges/README.md

 ```
 cat /var/log/kubernetes/audit/audit.log |grep citadel |grep -v "get\|watch\|list" |jq
 ```

-## Tasks 4 - Delete the role and rolebinding causing the constant deletion and creation of the configmaps and pods in this namespace
+## Tasks 4 - Delete the role and rolebinding causing the constant deletion and creation of the configmaps and pods

 Find the name of the 'user', 'role' and 'rolebinding' responsible for the issue
 ```